Why Winter Camping in Ontario Is Awesome

 RV Winter Camping

 Sounds like a perfect retirement plan if you ask me!
+Makes winter camping in Ontario a luxury experience!

 Cooking While Camping In The Winter

-Cooking while winter camping is exactly the same as cooking during summer camping, you just need to dress for it.
+Cooking while winter camping is the same as cooking during summer camping, you just need to dress for it.
 The same equipment is required – fire, frying pans, gas stoves… But you’re wearing gloves in sub-zero weather.
 It’s important that you plan a menu for us that consists of pre-cooked protein foods (steak, chicken and dumplings if you eat meat) that only need to heat over the flame for a short period of time to eat along we easy to prepare side dishes.
 Preseason food and pack it in your cooler.

 Even in the winter, the food needs to be stored away from your accommodations.
 Lock coolers and bags of groceries in your trunk or some campgrounds, like Cyprus Lake in the Bruce Peninsula, have food storage lockers.